-For example, let’s say you have a deadline for completion of testing.
+For example, let’s say you have a deadline for the completion of testing.
 And the estimated time to finalize clearly indicates that you won’t be able to make it.
 In these scenarios, you could consider to double down on developers and testers or shorten the planned features list.
 Alternatively, if you have the financial means you can look into employing third-party tools to take some load off the team.

 Importantly, third party tools do not have to be extremely expensive.
 While automated testing tools can cost a fortune, crowdsourced testing tools can be much more budget-friendly.
 Here in Buglance, we give access to more than 40,000 testers for the price of a single tester you may hire.

 If it’s not on the calendar, it is not going to happen.